-Roca: Well if you have some technical skills and want to install your own antenna and get connected, it will cost you between 200 and $\in$ 300.
+Roca: Well if you have some technical skills and want to install your own antenna and get connected, it will cost you between 200 and €300.
 About one third of that is material and two thirds labor.
 If you are actually getting fiber from a highway as a spur connection that covers about a kilometer to your farm or remote small business it would cost between about 800 and thousand euros.
-This would be a one-time connection cost and your monthly bill for data including voice would be about $\in$ 20: and with these prises the electronics that we buy by default to light the fiber do so at 1 Gb per second.
-If you decide that you really need the bandwidth you can get a symmetric service of 1 Gbs for $\in$ 80 a month.: In 3 to 5 years we will very likely be able to upgrade the entire network by replacing the 1 Gb per second optronics with 10 Gb per second optronics at approximately the same price that people now pay for one gigabit.
+This would be a one-time connection cost and your monthly bill for data including voice would be about ≤ 20 : and with these prices the electronics that we buy by default to light the fiber do so at 1 Gb per second.
+If you decide that you really need the bandwidth you can get a symmetric service of 1 Gbs for \in 80 a month.: In 3 to 5 years we will very likely be able to upgrade the entire network by replacing the 1 Gb per second optronics with 10 Gb per second optronics at approximately the same price that people now pay for one gigabit.
+The connection to guifi.net network (specially in WiFi) is free, so if you follow the DIY approach all you pay is the equipment required to set up the links.
+Once in quifi.net network you have free access to basic services such as to a federated WEB proxy system that has more than 300 proxies.
+What has a cost is: 1) the installation itself if it is done by a professional installer (all of them are SMEs), 2) some services, like full internet access (these services are provided by local ISPs; they flow over the quifi.net network)

 COOK Report: Let me ask you another question.
 I have the impression that you have wireless users scattered all over in small villages.
-However, fairly early on. you began to string fiber to connect the villages to each other.
+However, fairly early on, you began to string fiber to connect the villages to each other.
 Is that correct?

 Roca: Yes.
-We started the fiber from the rural areas and that is why we use the term FFTF.
+We started the fiber from the rural areas and that is why we use the term FFTF (Fiber From the Farm).
 By next year (2013) we hope to reach our first urban areas.
-The speed of doing this will depend upon two variables over which we do not have too much control however we are trying to do our very best.
-One of these is that we do not have too many trained professionals because indeed playing the fiber takes some professional training.
+The speed of doing this will depend upon two variables over which we do not have too much control.
+However we are trying to do our very best.
+One of these is that we do not have too many trained professionals because indeed laying the fiber takes some professional training.
 The other difficulty is the fact that the incumbent providers, primarily Telefonica, try to protect their incumbency by making it difficult for us to expand We are creating competition for them and they do not like that one little bit.